attestate/ad/whitepaper.md

 | Stability | Owner controls sales timing | Property can be bought any time |
 | Gaming | Corruption | Some strategic pricing |

-We can see that considering all aspects, Harberger taxes have the benefit of preventing capturing the assessor.
+Taking a closer look at the above table, we can see that considering all aspects, Harberger taxes have the same benefit as LVT, but they also prevent the centralized value assessor from being capturable.

-However, selling at the self-assessed price immediately can have bespoke pros and cons depending on the type of asset.
-Especially the aspect that a sale can happen instantly and without the confirmation of the current owner can create fundamental problems in many asset markets, for example [2]:
+As for the stability of a Harberger tax priced property, since it may have to be sold instantly, it can have bespoke pros and cons depending on which asset types the policy is applied to.
+Especially the aspect that a sale can happen instantly and without the confirmation of the current owner creates fundamental problems in many asset markets, for example [2]:

 1. An ENS name that's instantly transferred to a highest bidder can make the old owner lose a lot of money.
-2. A restaurant which had to change its location "overnight" may lose many long-terms customers if their new location is too far away.
+2. A restaurant which has to change its location "overnight" may lose many long-terms customers if their new location is too far away.

-But there are types of assets where a high turn over rate is actually a good thing.
-There is, for example, no harm done with replacing an online ad of a social media website several times an hour.
-In fact, users might even find it enriching.
+But there are types of assets where a high turn over rate is actually a positive externality.
+There is, for example, no harm done with replacing an online ad on a social media website several times an hour.
+In fact, users might even find that it enriches their experience.
 Which is why we see onchain ads, implemented as depreciating licenses, as a well-fitting model for pioneering a first fully-working Harberger tax scheme on Ethereum.

 ### Onchain Ads as Depreciating Licenses